camilomatajira/jed/README.md

 # jed - sed for JSON

 Jed is a command-line tool that brings sed's power to JSON manipulation.
-Unlike other JSON tools that invent new query languages from scratch, jed uses the familiar sed syntax that Unix power users already know.
+Unlike other JSON tools that invent new query languages from scratch, jed uses the familiar sed syntax that Unix power users already know (and love!).

 If you know sed, you already know jed.

 ## Why jed?

 Tools like `jq` are powerful but require learning a completely new language.
 Instead, I propose 'sticking to our knitting' and continuing to build upon the work of giants like `sed`, `awk`, and `vim`: Tools whose syntax has proven its worth over decades.
 Jed transfers that knowledge to JSON.

 ## Installation